Call us to set up an appointment! 765.962.9900

 Spinal Manipulation Recommended for Back Pain…Chiropractors are Experienced

-Listen to this PODCAST with chiropractic back pain specialist, Dr. Rob Rudy on The Back Doctors Podcast with Dr. Michael Johnson as he describes three cases of sciatica he helped using spinal manipulation via the Cox® Technic System of Spinal Pain Management.
+Listen to this PODCAST with chiropractic back pain specialist, Dr. Rob Rudy on The Back Doctors Podcast with Dr. Michael Johnson as he describes three cases of sciatica he assisted using spinal manipulation via the Cox® Technic System of Spinal Pain Management.

 CONTACT Johnson Chiropractic